 Enthought created the digital maturity model during multi-year digital transformation projects with materials, chemistry and life sciences companies.
 A number of the companies are now 3-4 years into their digital transformation journeys, and have discovered the importance of integrated plans that cover the 5 elements of the model, plans that deliver continuous business value.

-Mitsunobu Koshiba, CEO and now Chairman of JSR, said, “Enthought probed to find the pivot point that improved our process.
+Mitsunobu Koshiba, former CEO and Chairman of JSR, said, “Enthought probed to find the pivot point that improved our process.
 They built the right AI tools and developed [the] right skills in our scientists.
 We got immediately actionable value.”

 Laboratories; Experience Delivering Results Through Applied Digital Innovation